 - Belly and lower back

 Rest your attention on each body part as you ‘scan’, noticing any sensations.
 Warm, cold, tingling; maybe none at all.
 Complete the practice with a long, slow inhale through the nose and a long, slow exhale through the mouth.

 It’s all about you!

-Three very different, yet simple and practical techniques: the basis of a mindful toolbox from which you can choose what best suits your situation.
-No need for special gadgets or a particular setting, and all can be practised standing or seated during course of your commute.
+Three very different, yet simple and practical techniques: the basis of a mindfulness toolbox from which you can choose what best suits your situation.
+No need for special gadgets or a particular setting, and all can be practiced standing or seated during the course of your commute.

 Each works by gently bringing you back to the ‘here and now’; regaining perspective on what’s really happening.
 The breathing exercise can help you control the rhythm and depth of breathing; a connection with something that is uniquely yours.
 Let go with the observation and meditation techniques and be in the real moment.

-Tried and tested tools that provide the space to carve out some time for you, transforming your journey in to something that can become enjoyable.
-Mindful moments that can reinvigorate, empower and inspire you to breeze through your day with confidence.
+Mindful moments can reinvigorate, empower and inspire you to breeze through your day with confidence.
 Give them a try and see what works best for you!